AyushMaji/gscankit/README.md

 <br/>

 ## Platform Support
+GScanKit is designed primarily for mobile and web environments.
+It fully supports Android and iOS, offering smooth scanning capabilities across devices.
+Web support is available with limited features based on browser permissions.
+Desktop platforms like Windows, macOS, and Linux are currently **not supported** due to hardware access limitations.

 | Android | iOS | macOS | Web |
 | :-----: | :-: | :---: | :-: |